 “This book is a gift to fans of Frank O'Hara, fans of downtown New York, and fans of queer history.
 It’s also a gift from one writer to another.
 The fact that that writer is a daughter paying tribute to her complicated father makes the work all the more resonant and beautiful.”

 —Alysia Abbott, author of Fairyland: A Memoir of My Father

 Women's New Midlife Crisis

 A New York Times bestseller!

-Why We Can’t Sleep is one of the most highly anticipated books of the season according to lists in the New York Times, Parade, O magazine, Book Riot, Vogue.com, RealSimple.com, and Forbes.com!
-An Indie Next pick for January, this generation-defining exploration of the new midlife crisis is a must-read for every middle-aged woman.
+One of the Amazon Editors' best nonfiction books of 2020 and an Indie Next Pick, Why We Can’t Sleep was one of the biggest books of the season according to the New York Times, Parade, O magazine, Book Riot, Vogue.com, RealSimple.com, and Forbes.com!

 “This is the book of our generation.
 Ada Calhoun brilliantly encapsulates the struggle and confusion that is the Gen X woman’s experience in middle age.
 And by placing this condition into the context of the generations coming before and after, she makes sense of how it is that we’re so surprised that we have failed at having it all.
 Heavily researched, expertly paced, and seamlessly woven together, Why We Can’t Sleep provides an ‘aha’ moment that at once validates our experience and establishes a sense of community and hope.”

 —Janet Krone Kennedy, PhD, Clinical Psychologist, author of The Good Sleeper: The Essential Guide to Sleep for Your Baby (and You) and founder of NYC Sleep Doctor